CodecoolGlobal/tech-interview-workbook-mateszathmari/docs/module_web_with_python.md

 ### DevOps

 #### Why is it good to use a package manager software?
+Easy, safe and clean install packages, modules, extensions.
 #### Why is it good to use a virtual environment for a project?
+Different dependencies can safely separated for every project.
+For example one project is hanging around from a while, there is already an update for one of the module which is used by.
+With venv the module can be available in both versions without any problem.

 ### Networks